-''' { "title": "Group", "description": "A generic representation of a \"Group\" if present in a given interface.\nUseful for when, for example in a given container format you want to\ onmake an empty group that will be filled later, or one that has to beentimesement page) for syntactic correctness.\n\nA children attribute is present because it is odefinitive of groups, but\nshould be overridden by interfaces that use it." '''

 '''

+{

+"title": "Group"

+"description": "A generic representation of a \"Group\" if present in a given

+→interface.\nUseful for when, for example in a given container format you want to\

+→nmake an empty group that will be filled later, or one that has to be\npresent

+→for syntactic correctness.\n\nA children attribute is present because it is

+→definitive of groups, but\nshould be overridden by interfaces that use it.",

 "type": "object",

 "properties": {

 "children": {

-"title": "Children",
+"title": "Children".

 "type": "array",

 "items": {

 "$ref": "#/definitions/Node"

 }

-}

 },

 "definitions": {

 "Node": {

-"title": "Node",
+"title": "Node".

 "description": "Abstract representation of a Node in a treelike or linked.

-\rightarrowdata structure.\nThis should be extended by interfaces when relevant and needed.
+→data structure.\nThis should be extended by interfaces when relevant and needed.

 →to implement\nan abstract representation of their structure.\n\nThis class

 →purposely lacks structure like a path or parents pending further\nusage in

+→interfaces to see what would be the best means of implementing them.",

 "type": "object",

 "properties": {}

 }

 }

 }

 '''